dduyg/55/en/insertdata/Counterbalances.md

 <div class="ui stackable grid">

   <div class="twelve wide column">
-   As the shapes move and interact with one another, they create a visual representation of the idea that counterbalancing forces can be harmonious and beautiful.
-That different objects can come together to create balance and stability.
+   As the shapes move and interact with one another, we see how different shapes can come together, and create a surprisingly sense of balance.
   </div>

   <div class="four wide column">